borntofrappe/flutter-beginners-tutorial/README.md

 ---

-Android studio asks to initialize the variables to a non-null value or add the `required` keyword.
+Dart asks to initialize the variables to a non-null value or add the `required` keyword.

 ```diff
 Quote({ this.text, this.author });